 A simple way to analyse the usage and impact of journal subscriptions and ebook

-The Journal Usage Statistics Portal (JUSP) offers a single point of access to journal and ebook usage data, giving libraries a simple way to analyse usage trends and provide evidence of value for money.
+The Jisc Usage Statistics Portal (JUSP) offers a single point of access to journal and ebook usage data, giving libraries a simple way to analyse usage trends and provide evidence of value for money.

 What does this mean for libraries?

 It means that we save libraries time and duplicated effort, allowing them to spend less time on data collection and more on data analysis.